Nutriepigenomics: Type-1 diabetes

+Type 1 diabetes involves the autoimmune destruction of insulin-producing β-cells in the pancreas.
+Nutriepigenomics studies how diet influences epigenetic changes, which may affect the development of type 1 diabetes.
+Breastfeeding may play a role in shaping the infant's epigenome, potentially reducing the risk of autoimmune conditions like type 1 diabetes.
 It has been postulated that breast-feeding may also protect against type-1 diabetes, with research showing that formula-fed infants are at an increased risk of developing islet autoantibodies.
+Exclusively breastfeeding for at least the first two weeks can approximately lower the risk of type-1 diabetes 15-30%.
 Individuals with type-1 diabetes experience a pre-clinical diabetes phase characterized by autoimmunity against pancreatic islets.
 The introduction of certain foods in the first few months of life, such as berries and cereal, is significantly associated with increased risk of islet autoantibody development compared to babies who are exposed to solid foods later in life.
 While the pathogenesis behind development of autoantibodies remains largely unknown, it is very probable that an epigenetic link exists between perinatal diet and risk of type-1 diabetes.

 Adulthood

 The majority of research in nutriepigenomics has focused on nutritional imbalances during gestation and lactation periods.
 However, foods that are consumed during adulthood can also impact gene expression and disease pathogenesis.
 Cancer is the disease most commonly associated with adult nutrition and epigenetic modifications.
-DNA hypomethelation promotes cancer progression by allowing increased gene transcription, while hypermethylation can silence tumor suppressor genes and further promote uncontrolled cell division and tumor formation.
+DNA hypomethylation promotes cancer progression by allowing increased gene transcription, while hypermethylation can silence tumor suppressor genes and further promote uncontrolled cell division and tumor formation.
 Compounds found in foods, such as genistein and tea polyphenols, are able to regulate DNA methyltransferases and histone acetylation in cultured cancer cells and may provide protection against certain types of cancer.
 Other dietary compounds, such as diallyl disulfide present in garlic and sulforaphane present in cruciferous vegetables, have been associated with cancer prevention in clinical trials.
 This may be due to their ability to inhibit histone deacetylase (HDAC) enzymes and prevent silencing of important regulatory genes.